 Category: W.L.
 Gore & Associates

 W.L.
-Gore & Assoc. touts CE Mark approval in the European Union for lower-profile components for its Gore Excluder AAA endoprosthesis.
+Gore & Assoc. said it won CE Mark approval in the European Union for its Excluder iliac branch stent graft.